Top 10 Unexplained Mysteries That Baffle Science

 Reports and Sightings

 The Mokele-mbembe is a legendary creature from the Congo Basin in Central Africa.
-It has a large body, long neck, and small head.
-People in the Republic of the Congo and Cameroon have seen it for years27.
+It has a large body, a long neck, and a small head.
+People in the Republic of the Congo and Cameroon have seen it for years.

-Indigenous peoples like the Lingala have stories about this creature.
-They have known about it for a long time27.
-Early reports come from German explorers in the 1920s27.
+Indigenous peoples, such as the Lingala, have stories about this creature.
+They have known about it for a long time.
+Early reports come from German explorers in the 1920s.

 Scientific Investigations and Expeditions

 Many have searched for the Mokele-mbembe.
-It’s called “one who stops the flow of rivers” in Lingala28.
-In 1913, a German explorer named Ludwig Freiherr von Stein heard stories about it in Cameroon28.
+It’s called “one who stops the flow of rivers” in Lingala.
+In 1913, a German explorer named Ludwig Freiherr von Stein heard stories about it in Cameroon.

-Expeditions have gone to the Likouala Swamp in the Congo Basin.
-They think the Mokele-mbembe lives there28.
-But, they haven’t found any proof27.
+Expeditions have been conducted in the Likouala Swamp in the Congo Basin.
+They think the Mokele-mbembe lives there.
+But they haven’t found any proof.

 The Likouala Swamp is huge and untouched.
-It’s perfect for a big, old creature like the Mokele-mbembe28.
-Some think it might be a dinosaur or a giant reptile27.
-The search for proof keeps going, but the legend of the Mokele-mbembe is exciting to many.
+It’s perfect for a big, old creature like the Mokele-mbembe.
+Some think it might be a dinosaur or a giant reptile.
+The search for proof continues, but the legend of the Mokele-mbembe remains exciting to many.

 What is the Bermuda Triangle, and why is it considered a mysterious location?